These required classes are available on-line at no cost:

 See our Training Calendar for dates and follow the links for registration and payment.

-This is the annual refresher class required by all returning fire personnel.
-It reviews various fire safety issues, use of the fire shelter and other selected topics.
+This is the annual refresher class required by all returning fireline personnel.
+It reviews various entrapment avoidance, current issues, other hazards and safety issues, use of the fire shelter and other selected topics.

 Basic Firefighter ll Training, S-130/190, L-180 – 40 hours

 This series of classes certifies a new firefighter as a FFT2.
 It includes Basic Firefighting (S-130), Basic Fire Behavior (S-190), Human Factors on the Fireline (L-180) and Fire Shelter Training (PMS-409).
 This class normally has 3 days of classroom work and 1 day of field exercises.